Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Stacking of CMB temperature and polarization data

 In Fig. \ref{fig:stacking_corr_uncorr_sevem}, we show the mean photometry profiles computed from the two aforementioned maps.
-It appears quite clearly that for both the superclusters and the supervoids, most of the signal originally observed in temperature is contained in the E-uncorrelated map, thus apparently strengthening the hypothesis of the ISW nature of the signal, although we have to bear in mind that, by construction, the $T_{E-u}$ map contains more power than the $T_{E-c}$ map.
-Let us remark that, although the polarization data have been high-pass filtered, most of the relevant scales responsible of the anomalous temperature signal could be still present in the analyzed maps, since we have checked that the photometry profiles on high-pass filtered temperature data are very similar to those plotted in Fig.~\ref{fig:stacking_granett_T}.
-On the other hand, the E-correlated part of the signal appears to sit within the expected values from simulations.
+It appears quite clearly that for both the superclusters and the supervoids, most of the signal originally observed in temperature is contained in the E-uncorrelated map, thus apparently strengthening the hypothesis of the ISW nature of the signal, however we have to bear in mind that, by construction, the \tue\ map contains more power than the \tce\ map.
+We remark that, although the polarization data have been high-pass filtered, most of the relevant scales responsible for the anomalous temperature signal could be still present in the analysed maps, since we have checked that the photometry profiles on high-pass filtered temperature data are very similar to those plotted in Fig.~\ref{fig:stacking_granett_T}.
+On the other hand, the \ep\-correlated part of the signal appears to sit within the expected values from simulations.